puppetlabs/puppetlabs-stdlib/README.md

 #### `empty`

+**Deprecated.
+Puppet 5.5.0 has introduced a built in `empty` function, which will take precedence over the stdlib function.
+See [Puppet 5.5.0 Release Notes](https://puppet.com/docs/puppet/5.5/release_notes.html#new-features).**

 Returns `true` if the argument is an array or hash that contains no elements, or an empty string.
 Returns `false` when the argument is a numerical value.

 *Type*: rvalue.